Agoric/documentation/main/reference/zoe-api/zoe.md

 <Zoe-Version/>

 Zoe provides a framework for deploying and working with smart contracts.
 It is accessed as a long-lived and well-trusted service that enforces offer safety for the contracts that use it.
 Zoe has a single **invitationIssuer** for the entirety of its lifetime.
 By having a reference to Zoe, a user can get the **invitationIssuer** and thus validate any **invitation** they receive from someone else.

 ::: tip Zoe is accessed asynchronously
 The Zoe service is accessed asynchronously, using a standards-track library extension to JavaScript that uses promises as remote references.
 In code, the Zoe service instance is referred to via **zoe**, which only supports asynchronous invocation.
 Operations are invoked asynchronously using the [**E** helper for async messaging](https://github.com/tc39/proposal-eventual-send#e-and-esendonly-convenience-proxies).
 All such operations immediately return a promise for their result.
 That may eventually fulfill to a local value, or to a **Presence** for another remote object (e.g., in another contract or service, running on another chain, etc.).
 Asynchronous messages can be sent using **E** with either promises or presences.

 For more information about using **E**, see the [Agoric's JavaScript Distributed Programming Guide](/guides/js-programming/eventual-send.md).
 :::

-## E(zoe).getBrands(instance)
+## E(Zoe).getBrands(instance)
 - **instance** **Instance**
 - Returns: **Promise&lt;BrandKeywordRecord>**